Keep being updated with phanganist.com by following our Facebook page.

 Source: Manora ancestral beings, possession and cosmix rejuvenation in Southern Thailand.

 Source: Modern Adaptations of the Multi-Religious Manora Ancestral Vow Ceremony by Alexander Horstmann.

-Manohra dance has profoundly relative with southern believes.
-It is usually being performed at many importance festivals.
+Manohra dance is profoundly related with southern beliefs.
+It is usually performed at many important festivals.
 In the south Manohra performance can still be seen every year, especially in Taa kae sub-district of Pattalung Province, this big event called “Nora rong kruu”.

-The purpose of the event is to give respect to Manohra teachers. it is set for 3 days 3 nights.
+The purpose of the event is to give respect to Manohra teachers.
+It is set for 3 days and 3 nights.

 มโนราห์ หรือที่ชาวปักษ์ใต้เรียกว่าโนรา เป็นมหรสพที่ได้ความความนิยมทั้งในอดีตและปัจจุบัน โดยส่วนตัวข้าพเจ้าเชื่อว่าได้รับอิทธิพลมาจากการแสดงของอินเดียและถ่ายทอดสู่ภาคใต้ของประเทศไทยผ่านเส้นทางการอันเชิญพระบรมสารีริกธาตุสู่บริเวณบรมธาตุเจดีย์ในจังหวัดนครศรีธรรมราช แต่มีตำนานที่เป็นที่ได้รับการนิยมทางภาคใต้ว่าถือกำเนินโดยนางนวลทองสำลี บุตรีของเจ้าเมืองพัทลุงที่ได้ฝันถึงการร่ายรำของเทวดา.